FX Commentary – Greenback Weaker On Easing Worries Of Banking Crisis.

 Technical Overview

-EUR/USD – Price reached a new low at 1.0576 overnight and again there was a divergence warning from the MACD hinting at a possible price low.
-Stochastic is also hinting at a possible price low but 20EMA is still hinting at a price decline.
-We think the price decline is likely to be limited and we are looking at a price rally to 1.0665 in the next 48 hours.
+XAU/USD – Price reached a new six-week high at $1937.03 overnight but this high was accompanied by a divergence warning from the MACD indicator, hinting at a possible price high.
+Stochastic is also hinting a possible price decline.
+20EMA is hinting at a continuation of the bullish price trend.
+We think price is likely to move lower today to the previous support level at $1885.
+A move above the 6-week high would negate our bearish view.

-FX Commentary – US Dollar Gained On February’s FOMC Meeting Minutes.
+FX Commentary – US Dollar Weakened On Easing Of Inflation

 Market Talk